cvburgess/cvburgess.com/src/lead-with-joy/posts/guide-standup.md

 If you can answer that clearly and succinctly in front of your team, that alone justifies a message being sent out but perhaps not another meeting on the calendar.

+After years of leading standups I can confidently say this question can never be answered frequently enough, loudly enough, or clearly enough.
+Most teams have a machine gun of priorities, requests, fires, and more being shot at them throughout the week.
+Having someone in a leader role clearly articulate the #1 priority of the team (or each individual) is always appreciated, even if it was assumed or guessed correctly.

 ## How to tailor a standup to your team